xsf/xmpp.org/content/community/operators-rules.md

 While the channel is currently open for anyone to read, active participation in the channel is currently restricted to:

 - Verified operators of XMPP servers on the public federated network
-- Members of the XSF Standards Foundation
+- Members of the XMPP Standards Foundation

 This was implemented to create a focused space where the community can collaborate on the channel's stated topics, and to help reduce noise, spam and abuse from other sources.